The Cult of Sharing

 We don’t need to claim that all cults are bad to ask if it is wise to use them as a model for corporate marketing.
 Cults may be harmless in many cases, but when they aren’t, the results can be catastrophic.
 They seem to be uniquely vulnerable to corrupt and exploitative people who put themselves in leadership positions.

-Atkin is fascinated by why people join cults and what inspires their intense loyalty.
-“Why do they throw time, money, sometimes their careers, the regard of their peers, and even their families on the cult of belonging?”
+But Atkin treats this almost as a desirable outcome.
+He is fascinated by why people join cults and what inspires their intense loyalty.
+“Why do they throw time, money, sometimes their careers, the regard of their peers, and even their families on the cult of belonging?” he asks.
 He interviews a fanatical Apple fan who often couldn’t afford lunch but always upgraded to their latest computer model because he wanted to support the company.

-In the popular imagination, cult members are believed to be mindless conformists, but Atkins says nothing could be further from the truth.
+In the popular imagination, cult members are believed to be mindless conformists, but according to Atkin, nothing could be further from the truth.
 The real key to creating a cult (and a cult brand) begins with individuals who feel a sense of alienation.
-The feeling that they don’t fit in with society leads them to seek alternatives, a place that they can truly call home, until they stumble upon a welcoming group that understands them, supports them and celebrates their difference instead of rejecting it.
+The feeling that they don’t fit in with society leads potential cult recruits to seek a place that they can truly call home, until they stumble upon a welcoming group that understands them, supports them and celebrates their difference instead of rejecting it.
 This sets the stage for the cult member’s self-actualization.
 Interviewing cult members and brand devotees alike, Atkin found they express the same feeling of becoming more coherent and whole as individuals, true to who they really are and more in touch with themselves.
+He says,

 Cults will flatter you.
 They will make you feel special and individual in a way that you are unlikely to have felt before.
 They will celebrate the very things that make you feel different from everyone else; the members will get to know you deep down, and they will love you for what they find you.
 And you will love them.